 By the end of this module the student should be able to:

-1. Have an advanced understanding of the functioning of key physiological systems.
+1. Explain the function of key physiological systems

 2. Relate knowledge of key physiological systems above to the underlying pathophysiology of key disorders.